Hermitter/MATRIX-google-cloud-next-18-demo/README.md

 This repository is only meant to be used as a reference for the code written in this demo.
 Below, I will go over what each folder/file does and the general requirements for this setup.
 This demo enables you to control the mATRIX Creator and a robot arm through the use of Google Assistant and the MATRIX Dashboard.

 ## [demo_start.sh](https://github.com/Hermitter/matrix-google-cloud-next-18-demo/blob/master/demo_start.sh)
-Calling this folder in your Raspberry Pi's `etc/rc.local` file as `demo_start.sh &` will, on boot, start MATRIX CORE, MATRIX OS, and Google Assistant.
+Calling this file in your Raspberry Pi's `etc/rc.local` file as `demo_start.sh &` will, on boot, start MATRIX CORE, MATRIX OS, and Google Assistant.

 ## [mos_app](https://github.com/Hermitter/matrix-google-cloud-next-18-demo/tree/master/mos_core_libs)
 Here is where the MATRIX OS app for this project is located.
 This app controls all the MATRIX function being called through the [MATRIX Dashboard](dash.matrix.one) and Google Assistant.
 Note that you will need to edit app.js to point to your Heroku App.